nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 <hr/>

 In this post we will learn
-* Set up python in Ubuntu inside WSL
+* Setup python, pip and venv in Ubuntu inside WSL
 * Setup multiple python versions using deadsnakes ppa
 * Run python and install packages in WSL (Windows Subsystem for Linux)
 * Visual Studio Code (VS Code) support for WSL